 5. If you selected Continue in step 4, the Configuration/Setup Utility program menu appears on the screen.
 You will see a pointer next to any menu items that are malfunctioning or that have been changed since the last time you turned on your computer.
 If you did not knowingly make a change to a flagged menu item, there is likely a malfunction in that item.
 If you made a change, continue here.
-If you did not make a change, go to the Important text box on page 65.
+If you did not make a change, go to step 5e.